 Catamount Mountain in one of the more popular gems of the Whiteface Region and should not go unvisited by anyone.
 With its two open summits it affords spectacular views of the entire region.
 In season, the blueberries are nearly as spectacular as the views.
 (This has been a popular hike for many years even though the trail was unofficial, received little maintenance, and was hard to follow in places.
 As of 2012, the trail is now official with a new parking area at the trailhead, but upper sections of the trail may still be difficult to follow as it follows open rocks.)

 This hike is an excellent snowshoe outing for the entire family.
-It can be very slippery in areas, so some care is needed, especially near the chimney and steep ledges.
+It can be very slippery and icy in areas, so some care is needed, especially near the chimney and steep ledges.
 A path around the chimney usually develops in winter for ease of passage.
-Not recommended for skiing.
+It is not recommended for cross-country skiing.